NasserMostafa1000/.net-Framework-Apps/README.md

 4. Once these steps are completed, the system will be ready to use.

 **Note:** There is no login page for this system.
+-the good feature depend on cursors to give all Clients the profit depend on certificate type with one click
 ---

 ### 2. Cashier System for Fast Food Restaurants